 Students may not use electronic devices while at school, except as permitted in this handbook.
-Students may use electronic devices on the school sidewalks and in the common areas of the school before and after school, so long as they do not create a distraction or a disruption.
+Students may use electronic devices on the school sidewalks after school hours.
 Students may not have electronic devices while they are in locker rooms, classrooms or restrooms or anywhere there is an expectation of privacy.
-During school hours students must keep their electronic devices in lockers, backpacks or a personal vehicle.
+During school hours' students must keep their electronic devices in backpacks.
 Students may not use electronic devices while riding in a school vehicle unless they have permission to do so from the vehicle's driver.